 Cityscape Panoramas from the Main Terrace

-The most eye-catching feature of the park is the main terrace.
-The wide terrace overlooks the Barcelona cityscape and Balearic sea in the distance.
-The terrace is characterised by a swiveling bench in the shape of a sea serpent, richly decorated with Gaudí’s renowned mosaic creations.
-The mosaic compositions contain many motifs of Catalan nationalism, religious mysticism, and ancient poetry.
-Access to the main terrace and following features requires a special entrance ticket.
+The most eye-catching feature in the park is the main terrace and its curving bench.
+The large terrace overlooks the Barcelona skyline and Balearic sea in the distance.
+The bench has the shape of a sea serpent and is one of the best pieces to admire Gaudí’s famous mosaic creations.
+The mosaic compositions have many different motifs that depict Catalan nationalism, religious mysticism, and ancient poetry.
+Do keep in mind that access to the main terrace requires a special entrance ticket.

 Inspiration from Ancient Egypt in the Sala Hipóstila